sdrum01/dubsiren_rp2040/docs/en/index.md

 27.06.2025
 <p align="right"><a href="../ger">ger</a></p>

-The Dub Siren DUB-IY is an electronic sound generator that can be used in dub and reggae music.
+The Dub Siren DUB-IY is an electronic sound generator that can be used in Dub and Reggae music.
 It produces modulated, siren-like sounds or effects that can be layered rhythmically or improvised over a track.

 ## Overview

 <img src="../svg/DUB-IY_front_schematic.svg" style="width:100%"/>

-**Firebutton 1-4 (F1 - F4):**
+**Fire Button 1-4 (F1 - F4):**

 Fire a sound.
-Fire buttons 1-4 play the saved or edited sounds.
+Fire Buttons 1-4 play the saved or edited sounds.
 Releasing the buttons stops the sound unless one of the adjacent buttons is pressed.

-**Firebutton 1-4 + Firebutton next to it**:
+**Fire button 1-4 + Fire Button next to it**:

-Hold sound until fire button is pressed again.
+Hold sound until Fire Button is pressed again.

-**Shift (S3) + Firebutton 1-4:**
+**Shift (S3) + Fire Button 1-4:**

-Select memory bank: Fire buttons 1-4 load the sounds of the selected bank from memory.
+Select memory bank: Fire Buttons 1-4 load the sounds of the selected bank from memory.
 A bank consists of 4 buttons.
 This allows up to 16 sounds to be stored:

 - Bank1: 1 to 4
 - Bank2: 5 to 8
 - Bank3: 9 to 12
 - Bank4: 13 to 16

-**Save (S4) + Firebutton 1-4:**
+**Save (S4) + Fire Button 1-4:**

-Save sound: Any newly edited sound can be easily saved to a Fire button using this key combination.
+Save sound: any newly edited sound can be easily saved to a Fire Button using this key combination.
 Any previously saved sound in the same location will be overwritten.

-**basic state**
+**Basic state**

-If no key is pressed, the last used fire button will flash briefly.
+If no key is pressed, the last used Fire Button will flash briefly.
 This shows which sound is currently selected and being edited.
 This is very helpful before saving to avoid accidentally overwriting a sound.

 ## Sound Edit

 The sound parameters can be influenced by the following potentiometers (knobs):

-**Tune (P1):** pitch of tone
+**Tune (P1):** Pitch of tone

 **Speed (P2):** Speed of the selected LFO